markprubin/nba-combine/README.md

 ### Future Considerations
+- **Database Creation**: I plan on creating a .sh file that will create the database automatically.
 - **Performance Optimization**:
 - **Data Visualization**: Implement functionality for visualizing data trends over the years, such as changes in player measurements or performance scores.
 Potentially compare to success within the NBA, if drafted.
 - **Expanded Data Sources**: Consider integrating additional data sources to enrich the dataset with more detailed player profiles or historical performance metrics.